Markets in Paris 2026: Food Markets, Flea Markets and Opening Days (The Complete Guide)

 Aligre Market (Marché d'Aligre)

-Address: rue d'Aligre from rue Crozatier (12th arrondissement, Paris).
+Address: rue d'Aligre and Place d'Aligre (12th arrondissement, Paris).

-Aligre Market is located in the 12th arrondissement of Paris.
-For many, it is the best and cheapest market in the city.
-Ask Parisians about their weekend plans, and there is a good chance they will include a visit to this market followed by a meal with friends at one of the restaurants scattered around the area.
-The market is divided into three sub-markets: the open market along Rue Aligre, the covered Beauveau market, and the small flea market in the square.
-Here you will find a huge wealth of fruit, vegetables, fish, meats, and gourmet foods, along with clothes and other “pitchpacks.”
+The Aligre Market is located in the 12th arrondissement of Paris and represents the complex system of Parisian markets in the best possible way.
+In the eyes of many, it is the best and cheapest market in the city, offering a popular atmosphere alongside high-quality gourmet food.
+The market is divided into three areas: the open market along Rue Aligre (where you will find agricultural produce at competitive prices), the covered Beauveau Market (built in 1781 and offering delicatessens, butchers and specialty cheeses), and the small flea market in the square.
+Here you will find a huge wealth of fruit, vegetables, fish, meats and gourmet foods alongside clothes and other “pitchpacks.”

 The Red Children's Market (Marché des Enfants Rouges)